hlavacs/ViennaEntityComponentSystem/README.md

 You can get the current value of type *T* of an entity by calling *Get\<T>(handle)*.
 Here *T* is neither a pointer nor a reference.

 Obtaining pure C++ references is not possible in VECS.
 Instead, you can get a reference object *Ref\<T>* to a component by calling *Get<T&>(handle)*.
 Reference objects can be used like normal references.
-However, they track certain operations in the entity's archetype, and become invalid once such an operation took place.
-Accessing them after this causes a program abotr.
-This is due to the fact that components may change their place in memory due to the following operations:
-* Components are added to or erased from an entity.
-* Erasing an entity might cause another entity to be moved in order to fill the gap left by the erased entity.
-As long as you do not carry out such operations, you can use a reference object *Ref\<T>*.
-After such an operation on an archetype, each reference to a component of this archetype becomes invalid.
-Make sure that references are not accessed after these operations.
+They track the component's location are react accordingly.
+However, if it accesses an erased entity or erased component, the program is aborted with an error.

 ```C
 vecs::Handle h2 = system.Insert(5, 6.9f, 7.3);; //create a new entity with int, float and double components